polus24/hours-log/README.md

 ## 4. Bind KV to the Pages project

-1. Go to your Pages project → **Settings** → **Functions**.
+1. Go to your Pages project → **Settings** → **Bindings**.
-2. Under **KV namespace bindings**, click **Add binding**.
+2. Click **Add**.
+3. Select **KV namespace**.
-3. Variable name: `HOURS_KV` (must match exactly — that's what `entries.js` expects).
+4. Variable name: `HOURS_KV` (must match exactly — that's what `entries.js` expects).
-4. KV namespace: select the `HOURS_KV` you just created.
+5. KV namespace: select the `HOURS_KV` you just created.
+6. Save.

+## 5. Set the shared PIN

+This is what stops anyone but your household from seeing or entering data.

+1. Same **Settings → Bindings** page → **Add** → this time choose
+   **Environment variable / Secret** (Cloudflare may just call it "Variable").
+2. Variable name: `APP_PIN`
+3. Value: your chosen PIN, e.g. `4821`.
+Use **Secret** / "Encrypt" if offered,
+   so it's not visible in the dashboard afterwards.
-5. Save.
+4. Save.

+Until you do this step, the site works with **no PIN required at all** — that's deliberate, so it's usable while you're still setting things up.
+Once `APP_PIN` is set and deployed, every device needs that PIN to load or save any data.

-6. Trigger a new deployment so the binding takes effect — easiest way is **Deployments** → **⋯** on the latest one → **Retry deployment**.
+## 6. Redeploy so it all takes effect

+1. **Deployments** tab → latest deployment → **⋯** → **Retry deployment**.

+This picks up both the KV binding and the PIN.

-## 5. (Optional) Custom domain
+## 7. (Optional) Custom domain

 If you already manage a domain on Cloudflare: Pages project → **Custom domains** → **Set up a custom domain** → follow the prompt.
 It's typically automatic since Cloudflare already controls the DNS.

-## 6. Using it
+## Using it

-Just open the `pages.dev` URL (or your custom domain) on any phone or PC — his, yours, your wife's.
-They all read and write the same shared log automatically, nothing to enter or copy.
+Open the `pages.dev` URL (or your custom domain) on any phone or PC — his, yours, your wife's.
+First visit on each device asks for the PIN; enter it once and that device stays unlocked (stored locally in the browser) until someone taps **Lock** in the top corner.
+Everyone who's entered the PIN reads and writes the same shared log automatically.

-There's no login or access control at all, so anyone with the link can see and edit the data.
-That's a deliberate tradeoff for a simple, personal tool — fine as long as the link itself isn't shared publicly.
+The PIN is enforced by the server, not just hidden in the page — so even someone poking directly at the API without the PIN gets rejected.

 ## Logging hours